kogakure/website-11ty-stefanimhoff.de/src/posts/2020/apps-tools-services.md

 ### YouTube 📱 🌐

 I use the [YouTube](https://www.youtube.com/) app and website a lot to watch videos from channels I follow.
 I use the extensions [DF YouTube](https://addons.mozilla.org/en-US/firefox/addon/df-youtube/) and [Enhancer for YouTube](https://addons.mozilla.org/en-US/firefox/addon/enhancer-for-youtube/) to make the viewing experience more enjoyable.
 I hide all sidebars, comments, suggestions, and other needy crap.
 Also, all videos stop by default and are automatically switched to fullscreen mode.

+### Odysee/LBRY 📱 🖥 🌐

+[Odysee](https://odysee.com/) is a complete decentralized video platform that doesn’t censor anything except illegal things.
+It uses the [LBRY](https://lbry.com/) network for open, free, and fair digital content.
+LBRY itself doesn’t censor anything, it is not able to do so, because the content is shared peer-to-peer and the meta data lives on the blockchain.

 ### IMDb 📱 🌐